Drinking, Wisconsin

 American Breweriana Association

 Say what?
-Breweriana, a term we were not previously familiar with, is a collection of beer bottles & cans, advertising materials, trays, coasters, steins, and anything else that breweries put their logos on.
+Breweriana, a term we were unfamiliar with, is a collection of beer bottles & cans, advertising materials, trays, coasters, steins, and anything else that breweries put their logos on.

-These are personal collections that have been donated by ABA members and are from breweries all over the United States.
+These personal collections donated by ABA members come from breweries all over the United States.

-It’s quite nostalgic and if your dad or uncle liked a certain beer, it’s likely on display at the National Brewery Museum.
-Historical equipment that was used to produce beer is also on display.
+It’s quite nostalgic.
+If your dad or uncle liked a certain beer, it’s likely on display at the National Brewery Museum, along with historical equipment used to produce beer.

-This is where a person could really get lost in the collections if they chose to, depending on their level of nostalgia for brands.
+This is where a person could get lost in the collections if they chose to, depending on their nostalgia for brands.

 Walk into the research library to discover brewing publications, books, leaflets, and more.
-As the sign states, this museum and library are preserving America’s brewing history.
+As the sign states, this museum and library preserve America’s brewing history.

-The library is open to peruse books and other publications dedicated to the production of beer.
+The library is open to peruse books and other publications dedicated to beer production.

 Potosi Brewing Company Restaurant

 While you wait for the hostess to seat you, look down!
 You’ll notice the window to the spring water that flows through the earth and is used in beer production.
-This Brewpub restaurant has a large dining room as well as a patio tucked into the hillside.
-The Brewpub offers standard pub fare with appetizers, soups & salads, sandwiches, burgers, and even dessert.
+This Brewpub restaurant has a large dining room and a patio tucked into the hillside.
+The Brewpub offers standard pub fare, including appetizers, soups and salads, sandwiches, burgers, and desserts.

 Potosi Beer

 Potosi brews a lot of beer!
-Currently, Potosi has 5 core beers and also rotates in seasonal beers throughout the year.
+Currently, Potosi has five core beers and also rotates seasonal beers throughout the year.
 They also have a signature can series and produce barrel-aged beer and Root Beer.
-At the time of our visit, there were about 20 beers on tap.
+During our visit, there were about 20 beers on tap.

 We shared a flight of beers.
-The flight includes 6 beers.
+The flight includes six beers.

-During our time at Potosi, we noticed people of all ages stopping in for lunch.
+At Potosi, we noticed people of all ages stopping in for lunch.
 They seem to be known for their food in addition to their beer.
-It’s a great place to stretch your legs if you’re driving through the area or enjoying the Great River Road in Wisconsin.
+It’s a great place to stretch your legs if you drive through the area or enjoy the Great River Road in Wisconsin.

 Potosi Brewing Company is located in southwestern Wisconsin.